BerwinZ/2D-Continuous-Thumb-Pinch-and-Sliding-Tracking/README.md

 # MicroPinch

-This repo is used to track the thumb's touch position relatived to other fintertips.
-It runs in Raspberry Pi with a Pi Camera.
+This repo is used to track the thumb's touch position relative to other fingertips.
+It runs in Raspberry Pi with a Pi Camera Module.

 ## Requirements